+7.4.3.4 Safety Net Cancellation Format and Procedures

-(4) If the REP wants to cancel a safety-net move in, it must notify the TDSP at the TDSP e-mail address indicated in Table 4a above.
+(1) If the REP wants to cancel a safety-net move in, it must notify the TDSP at the TDSP e-mail address indicated in Table 4a above.
 If the REP does not notify the TDSP of a cancellation, the TDSP will complete the Move-In Request, and the REP will be responsible for the Customer’s consumption and all applicable discretionary charges.

 (a) The REP’s e-mail notification must follow the format outlined above in the following sections:

-(i) Paragraph (1) of Section 7.4.1.2, Standard Move In Safety-Net Spreadsheet Format and Timing; or
+(i) Paragraph (1) of Section 7.4.1.2, Move In Safety-Net Spreadsheet Format and Timing; or

 (ii) Paragraph (1) of Section 7.4.1.3, Priority Move In Safety-Net Spreadsheet Format and Timing; and